PageBot/PageBot/README.md

 * 3D Positioning of points, for future usage.
 * Motion Graphics, export as animated .gif and .mov files, keyframing timeline,
 * Export to PDF, PNG, JPG, SVG, (animated) GIF, MOV, XML, through programmable views.

-## Sub-functions
-* Building online documents, pre-compiles all used images into formats that can be displayed by browsers, such as PNG, JPG or SVG.
+* Build web sites, pre-compiling all images used into the formats that can be displayed by browsers (.PNG .JPG .SVG)
-* Creating automatic table of contents, image reference, quote reference, etc. from composed documents.
+* Automatic table of contents, image references, quote references, etc. from composed documents.

 ## License

-Code, Open source under MIT conditions & All source code available.
+All PageBot source code is available as open source under the MIT license.

+However, some other separate works are aggregated in this repository for convenience, and available under their own licenses.
+See LICENSE files for details.

 ## Future developments